 December 1st to February 28 marks their winter season, and the hours are adjusted to 9:30AM to 4:30PM with last descent at 4:50PM.

 Roundtrip tickets for adults are 900 yen per person.
-(That is approximately $8 USD or $11 CAD.)
+(Approximately $8 USD or $11 CAD.)

 4. Outdoor Onsen/Infinity Pool